 "It's a meme effect that has nothing to do with investment prowess or good corporate strategy," Stanford finance professor Darrell Duffie told Fortune.

-Companies can boost share prices by announcing Bitcoin purchases regardless of business fundamentals.
+It gives a sortof unwritten license for companies to boost share prices by announcing Bitcoin purchases regardless of any business fundamentals.

 Ethereum's difference

-Yield generation represents the main factor that might sustain mNAV premiums above 1.0.
+Yield generation represents the main factor that might sustain mNAV premiums above 1.0 - and as with most crypto's, is often built on good marketing and community hype.

-Ethereum treasury companies have an advantage over Bitcoin counterparts through staking.
+The use case over Bitcoin is that Ethereum treasury companies have an advantage through staking.

-SBET has staked portions of its ETH holdings, generating 322 ETH from staking as of July 8, creating value beyond price appreciation.
+SBET has staked portions of its ETH holdings, and generated 322 ETH from staking as of July 8, thus creating value beyond price appreciation.

 The numbers…